Privacy Policy

 The retention period for individual cookies is set out in the Cookie Policy and the consent management panel available on the Website.

-The data subject is entitled to the rights set out in the GDPR, including the right of access to data, the right to receive a copy of the data, the right to rectification, the right to erasure, the right to restrict processing, the right to data portability, the right to object to the processing of data, and the right to withdraw consent at any time if the processing is based on consent.
+Data subjects are entitled to the rights provided for in the GDPR, including the right of access to data, the right to receive a copy of the data, the right to rectification, the right to erasure, the right to restrict processing, the right to data portability, the right to object to data processing, and the right to withdraw consent at any time where processing is based on consent.

-Withdrawal of consent does not affect the lawfulness of processing carried out prior to its withdrawal.
+Withdrawal of consent does not affect the lawfulness of processing carried out prior to such withdrawal.

 To exercise these rights, please contact the Law Firm at: adwokat@leszczynska-wiacek.pl or by post to the Law Firm’s registered office address.